adriancs2/VelocityKeys/README.md

 **AI Development Partner:** Claude (Anthropic) - Claude Opus 4.1 & Sonnet 4.5

-This project was built with AI collaboration, representing a transparent approach to modern software development.

 ## Fork & Customize

 You are welcome to fork this project and customize with your own needs.